dotm/dotm.github.io/_posts/2019-10-19-inflicting-terror-safely.markdown

 When you jar them by being slightly off, they'll just feel you're strange, unknown, and therefore dangerous.
 They won't resent you because you didn't hurt their egos.
 They'll be on guard because you throw them off balance.
 They'll focus not on how to take you down, but on how to keep some distance from you.
 Because let's face it, the strongest human can be killed by anyone crazy enough to put a bullet in his head.

 Of course, if you have both power and madness, it'll be even more effective.
-It's hard to find things scarier than an unpredictable entity who is strong enough to overpower you, don't care enough to hurt your ego, but will kill you when required (that is, randomly, if you don't understand the logic of madness).
+It's hard to find things scarier than an unpredictable entity who is strong enough to overpower you, don't care enough to hurt your ego, but will kill you when required (which can appear to be random if you don't understand the logic of madness).